chocolatetoothpaste/camino/README.md

 On the server, it defaults to the HTTP response object, but feel free to be creative :) Define your own as a shortcut if you always respond with the same content type or something like that.

 The reason for passing through the HTTP response object is to give the user total control over how requests are responded too.
 The intent of this library is to stay out of the way.

+Valid options for camino.listen "options" argument are:

+**decode** --- decode query string data using decodeURI, defaults to true

+**history** --- use history API for routing requests, defaults to false

+**hash** --- listen to hashchange event and handle requests using URL hash, defaults to true

+* * *

+    camino.handle( type, callback );

+Registers a content type and it's corresponding handler.
+There are three content types defined by default: multipart/form-data, application/json, and application/x-www-form-urlencoded.
+These can easily be overridden with the handle function, as well as additional content types registered depending on your applications needs.

+**type** --- String

+**callback** --- Function

 ### Events
 For convenience, Camino.event container object exists with references to Camino's events.
 The following are Camino.event's properties: